chaitanyarai19/Python-Login-With-Unit-Test/README.md

 - Make your changes and commit them with clear, concise messages.
 - Push your branch to your fork.
 - Create a pull request to the main repository.

+## License
+- This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+- Flask for providing a lightweight web framework for this project.
+- Python's unit test module for creating unit tests.

+## Contact
+- For any questions or feedback, feel free to contact the project maintainer: Your Name.